-ENG 050 Basic Writing I 4 credits Level I Prerequisites: COMPASS Reading=51 or REA 050 may enroll concurrently and COMPASS Writing =41 Corequisites: ENG 000 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+ENG 050 Basic Writing I

+Level I Prerequisites: COMPASS Reading=51 or REA 050 may enroll concurrently and COMPASS Writing =41

 This class is the first course for inexperienced writers.
 It helps students to gain confidence writing formal English sentences and paragraphs.
 This course uses the satisfactory/unsatisfactory grading system.
-Students who want to register for additional credits may take MTH 039, MTH 054, MTH 062, or MTH 090, as appropriate, and/or REA 050 concurrently with this course.
+Students who want to register for additional credits may take MTH 039, MTH 054, MTH 062, or MTH 090, as appropriate, and/or REA 050 concurrently with this course